 If you are not comfortable working with widgets, please follow the link to learn more about customizing widgets in WordPress.

 Creating a website without a navigation menu is just like slapping your visitors straight to the face.
-So, before enabling a site to the public, make sure to create a functional WordPress menu that will help you and visitors to move around the site more quickly.
+So, before enabling a site to the public and promoting it, make sure to create a functional WordPress menu that will help you and visitors to move around the site more quickly.
 A good navigation menu can also help you rank better on search engines.

 We hope that this tutorial helped you with the first step towards WordPress menus and that you will be able to create new ones without difficulties.
 Don’t forget to create submenus if needed, and use additional locations for displaying navigation menus.
 It is also possible to add menus to widgetized areas.
 But if you want more control over WordPress menus, it will be necessary to change a theme or install additional plugins.